Aditya Nagpal

 Your EOR takes on your legal employment risk.
 That makes their compliance expertise non-negotiable.
 Ask each shortlisted provider how they stay current with changing local labor laws, how they handle employment contract updates, and what their process is for managing terminations compliantly.

 Ask for references from companies of a similar size and industry.
 Check independent third-party reviews, not just testimonials on their own website.
-An EOR with a proven track record of compliance across multiple countries is worth paying more for, the cost of a compliance gap far exceeds any savings from a cheaper provider.
+An EOR with a proven track record of compliance across multiple countries is worth paying more for.
+The cost of a compliance gap far exceeds any savings from a cheaper provider.

 Step 5: Run a platform demo and check references before signing